IrisChase/IVD/README.md

 The decision to create IVD was not reached lightly.
 I knew it would be a huge undertaking (Although I underestimated how huge), and spent considerable time trying to talk myself out of doing it.

 I have experienced developing user interfaces in the classical way (Qt/GTK), the "modern" way (HTML/CSS/JavaScript), and played around a bit with QML, which was somewhat inspiring for this project.
-All of these had their pros and cons, but none of them seemed to get at the heart of the problem.
+All of these had their pros and cons, but none of them seemed represent a true advancement in the problem space, and I'm arrogant enough that I thought I could maybe move the needle myself.

 # A Quick(ish) and Mostly Incomplete Rundown of IVD